BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Master of Birds** `PASSIVE`

 Radagast always has Line of Sight to any point on the battlefield.
-Friendly Eagle models within 12" of Radagast gain Resistant to Magic.
+Friendly Eagle models within 12" of Radagast gain [Resistant to Magic].

 </div>